Techatrekka/CS4006Project/README.md

 To do list:
     - Add numbers 1-8 (rows) and letter A-H (cols) to grid (done)
     - Add user input for start + goal positions AFTER Grid is displayed, then redisplay grid
-    - User input needs to be validated (rows within 1-8, cols with A-H)
+    - User input needs to be validated (rows within 1-8, cols with A-H) (done)

 26-03-2020
 Okay so the idea I have for this project is to use the Board class to generate the 8x8 grid, each square will be it's own instance of Square